Adaptive quantum state tomography with iterative particle filtering: Conclusion

 \section{Conclusion}

-We proposed an adaptive Bayesian QST technique for qubits that changes the measurement basis in each iteration such that it seamlessly uses the prior as an effective first step.
-We have reported the numerical and experimental infidelities in our estimates and their uncertainties for arbitrary single qubits.
+We proposed an adaptive Bayesian QST technique for multiple qubits that changes the measurement basis in each iteration such that it seamlessly uses the prior as an effective first step.
+We have reported the numerical and experimental infidelities in our estimates and their uncertainties for arbitrary two-dimensional states.
 Furthermore, we have provided a comparison of infidelities with popular Bayesian particle filter methods used for QST and demonstrated our advantage in estimation over them.
-Future work can be done to extend the use of this method for QST of higher dimensions.
-Another prospective work can be to use the empirically derived prior to produce novel adaptive quantum tomography methods which take advantage of the maximum possible L1 error of the first approximated state.
+One prospective work can be to use the empirically derived prior to produce novel adaptive quantum tomography methods which take advantage of the maximum possible L1 error of the first approximated state.
+Maximum L1 error of the first estimate $\hat{\rho}$ is the maximum absolute distance between the corresponding elements of the Bloch vectors of $\rho$ and $\hat{\rho}$.
+An advantage of such a method is that it allows us to evaluate lower bounds of infidelity with respect to $N_{0}$ and total number of iterations.